af83/ucengine-docs/faq.md

 ## I got a « can't find include lib "yaws/include/yaws.hrl" » error on debian

-Despite that you installed the `erlang` and `erlang-yaws` packages on your debian system, you got the following error when building UC Engine:
+Despite that you installed the `erlang` and `erlang-yaws` packages on your debian system, you got the following error when building U.C.Engine:

     > make
     ...  can't find include lib "yaws/include/yaws.hrl"